 - Creating Support

 *Nadine Gordimer was born on this date in 1923.
 She was a white-South African Jewish author and activist.

 She was born near Springs, Gauteng (an East Rand mining town), outside Johannesburg.
-Her father, Isidore Gordimer, was a Jewish immigrant watchmaker from Latvia and her mother, Hannah "Nan" (Myers) Gordimer, was from London, England.
-Her early interest in racial and economic inequality in South Africa was shaped in part by her parents.
-Gordimer also witnessed government repression firsthand when yet a teenager; the police raided her family home, confiscating letters and diaries from a servant's room.
+Her father, Isidore Gordimer, was a Jewish immigrant watchmaker from Latvia, and her mother, Hannah "Nan" (Myers) Gordimer, was from London, England.
+Her parents partly shaped her early interest in racial and economic inequality in South Africa.
+Gordimer witnessed government repression firsthand as a teenager; the police raided her family home, confiscating letters and diaries from a servant's room.

 Gordimer's first novel, "The Lying Days," appeared in 1953.
 In 1954, she married Reinhold Cassirer, a highly respected art dealer who established the South African Sotheby's and later ran his gallery; their marriage lasted until his death from emphysema in 2001.
 It was her second marriage and his third.
-Their son, Hugo, was born in 1955, and is today a filmmaker in New York, with whom Gordimer collaborated on at least two documentaries.
+Their son, Hugo, was born in 1955 and is today a filmmaker in New York, with whom Gordimer collaborated on at least two documentaries.
 Gordimer also had a daughter, Oriane (born 1950), by her first marriage 1949 to Gerald Gavron, a local dentist; they were divorced within three years.

 Her novels explored the complex relationships and human cost of racial conflict in apartheid-era South Africa; she died peacefully in her sleep at her home in Johannesburg on July 13, 2014.
 She was 90 years old.
 Her son Hugo and daughter Oriane were with her at the time.
 South Africa's ruling party, the African National Congress, said, "Our country has lost an unmatched literary giant whose life's work was our mirror and an unending quest for humanity."